 New Student Orientation Various programs have been designed to orient new students to TCC.
 Emphasis is placed on familiarizing students with College facilities and services, academic information, and other general information which will help students feel comfortable in a new environment.
 Any student new to TCC is encouraged to attend the orientation program.
 Contact the Counseling Office or Student Activities Office for more information about orientation programs on each campus.
 Tutorial Assistance Any student needing academic assistance outside the classroom may inquire in the Counseling and Testing Center or instructional labs on each campus.
 Workshops and Seminars Special workshops and interest sessions are periodically offered throughout the each term.
 These activities are coordinated through the various Student Services offices.
-They include such topics as "Study Skills," "Test-Taking Techniques," "Stress Management," and other areas of student interest.
-Department of Public Safety/Campus Police The Department of Public Safety/Campus Police functions primarily to protect life and property of TCC students and staff and provides numerous services to students as a routine part of the College operation.
+They include such topics as "Study Skills,""Test-Taking Techniques,""Stress Management," and other areas of student interest.
+Campus Police Campus Police functions primarily to protect life and property of TCC students and staff and provides numerous services to students as a routine part of the College operation.
 Included in these services are personal escorts to the student's vehicle.
-The Campus "Lost and Found" is located in the Department of Public Safety/ Campus Police Office.
+The Campus "Lost and Found" is located in the Campus Police Office.
 Campus Police makes its annual Campus Security Report available in the Student Code of Conduct and Policy Handbook.
 This report is a compilation of crime statistics, as well as procedures and programs for preventing and dealing with incidents of sexual harassment, assault, and substance abuse.
 The codebook and aforementioned procedures and programs are provided annually to all current students and staff via the Dean of Student Services Office or College computer network in compliance with the Higher Education Amendments of 1998 and the Jeanne Clery Disclosures of Campus Security Policy and Crime Statistics Act (20USC1092f).
 To receive your own copy of the report, stop by any TCC Campus Police Office or view the posting electronically on the web at www.tulsacc.edu/campuspolice.
-Disability Resources Tulsa Community College partners with students to provide educational opportunities to achieve academic success through individualized academic support resources offered by the disABLED Student Resource Center and Resource Center for the Deaf and Hard of Hearing.
+Disability Resources Tulsa Community College partners with students to provide educational opportunities to achieve academic success through individualized academic support resources offered by the Education Access Center for the Deaf and Hard of Hearing.
 Through partnerships with different entities on any TCC campus or location, both Centers strive to create a universally accessible college environment.
 A variety of academic support resources are available to qualified students in compliance with the Americans with Disabilities Amendments Act and Section 504 of the Rehabilitation Act to enhance their academic success.
-If you have a need for academic support resources, please contact the disABLED Student Resource Center or Resource Center for the Deaf and Hard of Hearing at the information indicated below: disABLED Student Resource Center Tulsa Community College Metro Campus 909 S. Boston Avenue, Room MC 331B Tulsa, OK 74119-2095 (918) 595-7115 - Voice Email: dSRC@tulsacc.edu Resource Center for the Deaf and Hard of Hearing Tulsa Community College Northeast Campus 3727 E. Apache, Room 2163 Tulsa, OK 74115-3151 (918) 595-7428 - Voice (918) 595-7434 - TTY (918) 894-5724 - VP (918) 809-1864 - Text Email: rcdhh@tulsacc.edu
+If you have a need for academic support resources, please contact the Education Access Center or Resource Center for the Deaf and Hard of Hearing at the information indicated below: Education Access Center Tulsa Community College Metro Campus 909 S. Boston Avenue, Room MC 331B Tulsa, OK 74119-2095 (918) 595-7115 - Voice Email: dSRC@tulsacc.edu Resource Center for the Deaf and Hard of Hearing Tulsa Community College Northeast Campus 3727 E. Apache, Room 2163 Tulsa, OK 74115-3151 (918) 595-7428 - Voice (918) 595-7434 - TTY (918) 894-5724 - VP (918) 809-1864 - Text Email: rcdhh@tulsacc.edu